 Having said that, I do believe that there is a great body of hymnody (both ancient and modern) that is quite a bit better lyrically than SG/G songs.
 While SG/G texts have their strengths and are perhaps stronger than many gospel songs, they do not match up to the design, poetic beauty, and durability of Watts, Wesley, Cowper, Gerhardt, Boice, Clarkson, or Alexander.
 Once again, this is not necessarily an argument against their use; it is simply an observation for consideration.

-What makes these songs so attractive to some fundamentalists is that many of them (especially Getty songs) are written to be sung by average congregations, and in that sense, they are much more accessible than many songs that fundamentalists have been trying to sing in their churches.
+What makes these songs so attractive to some fundamentalists is that many of them (especially Getty songs) are written to be sung by average congregations, and in that sense, they are much more accessible than many songs originally written to be sung by choir or soloist that fundamentalists have been trying to sing in their churches.
 Again, I certainly understand and even applaud this kind of motivation.

 A relatively few of these tunes are actually pretty good.
 The problem is that once fundamentalist leadership began highlighting the relatively few really good ones, that opened the floodgates for people who began using practically everything coming out of Sovereign Grace, most of which is not very good musically.
 What’s worse, while the fundamentalist leaders rightly encourage singing quality classic hymnody alongside these new songs, many of the young people who are attracted to the new songs actually disparage the use of classic hymnody.
 This raises questions in my mind about what, exactly, these young people are really attracted to.